ISO 9001 CERTIFIED QMS · UKAS-VERIFIED THIRD-PARTY TESTING · HPLC-VERIFIED PER BATCH

 EU Regulatory Context

 Ireland, as an EU member state, is subject to EU pharmaceutical regulations including Regulation (EC) No 726/2004 and Directive 2001/83/EC.
 These govern what can be marketed and sold as a medicine across the EU.
-Research peptides sold without therapeutic claims and for research use only fall outside the scope of these regulations as they are not presented as medicinal products.
+Research peptides sold without therapeutic claims and for research use only fall outside the scope of these regulations as they aren’t presented as medicinal products.

 What Is and Isn’t Permitted